Skip to content

 Maintain discipline

-Price, Price, Price, cash flow, and discipline.
+Price, Price, Price, cash flow, and self-discipline.

 As a disciplined investor, you must understand the numbers and always use them to your advantage.
 You should never buy a property just because you need a deal; only buy properties with numbers that work.
 When you don’t follow the formulas, you end up with properties that eventually fail to cash flow, and your overall return will suffer.
-Once you have a property, set the correct rent to keep vacancies at a minimum and profit at a maximum.
-You should stay on top of repairs and maintenance and allow your investment to throw off profit for years.

-As of today, I have 69 properties, but I would prefer to have a lot more, and I could have if I had altered my criteria.
-However, I don’t want 100 additional properties that are speculative and may not produce a cash flow or the right ROI.
+As of today, I have 70 properties, but I would prefer to have a lot more, and I could have if I had altered my criteria.
+However, I don’t want 100 additional properties that are speculative and may not produce a positive cash flow or the right ROI.
 By staying disciplined, I now have a mid-sized portfolio that runs itself with very little stress or personal involvement.

-The 3 most important things in real estate investing are price, cash flow, and discipline.
+The 3 most important things in real estate investing are price, cash flow, and leverage.
 The location isn’t even on the list.
 Location benefits are speculative and can easily be outperformed by the purchase price.

 If you are a giant hedge fund with billions to invest in real estate, you may not be able to find enough below-market deals to keep your portfolio invested.
 In that case, you may need to invest at market rates and let appreciation drive your returns.
 On that assumption, it may be location, location, location, but for the small to medium investor, the driver is undoubtedly price, price, price.
-The Oracle of Omaha, Warren Buffet, once said, “I think I could make you 50% a year on $1 million.
-No, I know I could.
-I guarantee it.”
-It’s the same with real estate investing; there are enough below-market opportunities for all but the largest portfolio sizes.

 Author